CMDA/sss-exercises/README.md

 ## Wrapping up
 You've now completed the first exercise of this course.
 There are however a few last things.
-You can the complete test suite, with ```$ npm test```.
+You can run the complete test suite, with ```$ npm test```.
+If all the individual ```npm run test:task*``` tested successfully, this should work to test the complete set.
+As discussed during the lecture, ```jshint``` can help you verify the consistency your code style.
+Running ```$ node_modules/.bin/jshint .``` will check it for all your code.

-Consitency checks with jshint.

-Commit changes
+As last, it is advisable to commit your solutions.
+Because they will help you with the final assignment and this will make sure that your code is backed up by GitHub.